emmabaye/events-manager/README.md

 ## Contributing

 Feel free to contribute to this repository.
-Your pull requests are welcomed
+Your pull requests are welcomed.

 ## Authors